Heathcliff-Zhao/ChineseGO/readme.md

 Easy skeleton with user interface.

-Considering some functions to convenience to bring in AI :)
+Considering some functions for convenience to bring in AI :)

 ### Auto remove stones have no liberties.